Skip to content

 Key Takeaways

-• We introduce reasoning graphs, a graph structure that persists an agent's per-evidence chain of thought as structured edges connected to the evidence items they evaluate.
+• We introduce reasoning graphs, which persist the per-evidence chain of thought as structured edges.

 Researcher Actions